Egsagon/bdv/README.md

 # BetterDeVinci

-A style and script retheme for leonard-de-vinci.net.
+A style and script rethemer for leonard-de-vinci.net.

 ### Websites injected